Best 11 Passwordless Authentication Solutions For Business (2026)

 The Bottom Line

-Passwordless authentication is moving from an aspiration to a practical requirement for organisations serious about reducing credential-based attacks.
+Passwordless authentication is moving from an aspiration to a practical requirement for organizations serious about reducing credential-based attacks.
 The solutions in this guide range from hardware-backed phishing resistance to adaptive risk engines that evaluate hundreds of signals per login.
-The best fit depends on your environment: Microsoft shops benefit from native Entra ID integration, regulated industries should evaluate FIDO2-certified platforms, and organisations with large app portfolios need deep integration networks.
+The best fit depends on your environment: Microsoft shops benefit from native Entra ID integration, regulated industries should evaluate FIDO2-certified platforms, and organizations with large app portfolios need deep integration networks.
 We recommend shortlisting two or three solutions based on your deployment model, compliance needs, and user base, then running a proof of concept with real users before committing.

 Everything You Need To Know About Passwordless Authentication (FAQs)